Skip to main content

 • Visible pus or discharge

-Your dentist will first examine the abscess with a comprehensive examination and X-rays.
-This checks for swelling and pus.
-This also helps them see how deep the infection is and whether it’s reached the surrounding bone.
+Your dentist will first examine the abscess with X-rays and a thorough exam.
+This helps them check for swelling and pus and see how deep the infection is and whether it’s reached the surrounding bone.

 Typical treatment options for abscesses include: